NuGet/NuGetDocs/NuGet.Docs/ndocs/Guides/Create-Cross-Platform-Packages.md

     }

 ##Writing platform specific code
 Writing the platform specific implementation of the `LoggingLibrary` class and its methods is left as an exercise for the reader.
 The native implementations should have the same signatures as the stubbed out PCL.
-Once you have written all the code, build the entire solution.
+Once you have written all the code, build the entire solution in for the release configuration.

 ##Create the .nuspec file
 Bring up a Windows command prompt (e.g. by using Windows + X and choosing Command Prompt).
 Then run the `spec` command (ensure you've added nuget.exe to the PATH as discussed in Prerequisites above)